grishick/pydantic-airtable/examples/table_management/README.md

 # Table and Base Management Example

-This example demonstrates the powerful schema management capabilities of the Pydantic AirTable library, including creating bases and tables programmatically.
+This example demonstrates the schema management capabilities of the Pydantic AirTable library, including creating bases and tables programmatically.

 ## 🎯 What This Example Shows